Backroads Trip Leaders: FAQs & Answers

 Leader with licenses from outside of California are NOT required to carry a CDL while leading in California or any other state.
 Your valid passenger vehicle license is sufficient.

 Canadian Applicants: If you are hired as a Canadian employee you are required to obtain your Class 4 License (or provincial equivalent).
-Below are some important questions to ask yourself to ensure you will be able to obtain the license before your first work assignment.
+If it is at all possible, it is best to work towards or obtain your Class 4 License before you come to training, should you be hired.

 If you've applied previously please click the "APPLY NOW" button and if you use the same name and email as you did for your previous application, you will be able to edit and re-submit your prior application.
 Please note that because we have changed our video questions we would like you to re-take the video interview, and we will need an updated driving record.